Psiphon-Labs/psiphon-tunnel-core/MobileLibrary/iOS/SampleApps/TunneledWebView/README.md

 to include a nonce generated for our injected javascript, which is [included in the script tag](https://github.com/Psiphon-Inc/endless/blob/b0c33b4bbd917467a849ad8c51a225c2d4dab260/External/JiveAuthenticatingHTTPProtocol/JAHPAuthenticatingHTTPProtocol.m#L1276).

 *Requests to localhost (`127.0.0.1`) should be [excluded from being proxied](https://github.com/Psiphon-Labs/psiphon-tunnel-core/blob/master/MobileLibrary/iOS/SampleApps/TunneledWebView/External/JiveAuthenticatingHTTPProtocol/JAHPAuthenticatingHTTPProtocol.m#L283-L287) so the system does not attempt to proxy loading the rewritten URLs.
 They will be correctly proxied through PsiphonTunnel's reverse proxy.*

+### Untunneled OCSP Requests

+See "Online Certificate Status Protocol (OCSP) Leaks" in [../../USAGE.md](../../USAGE.md).

+### Untunneled WebRTC

+WebRTC in UIWebView does not follow NSURLProtocol and cannot be disabled without disabling JavaScript.
+If not disabled, WebRTC will leak the untunneled client IP address and the WebRTC connection may be performed entirely outside of the tunnel.

+One solution would be to use a WebRTC library which allows setting a proxy; or allows all requests to be intercepted, and subsequently proxied, through NSURLProtocol.

+More details can be found in this issue: https://github.com/OnionBrowser/OnionBrowser/issues/117.

 ## Configuring, Building, Running